angspos/ai-augmented-learning/README.md

 As an intern at **Boeing Defense** (2023) and **Boeing Space** (2024), I built onboarding wikis for new engineers.
 In environments defined by legacy systems and proprietary information, a centralized knowledge hub/wiki compresses weeks of tribal knowledge into something a newcomer can navigate.

-By Spring 2026, UW had given the green light to AI in coursework.
-Simultaneously, employers began shifting from permitting AI to *requiring and tracking* its use.
+As of Spring 2026, my university has given the green light to AI in coursework.
+Simultaneously, employers are shifting from permitting AI to *requiring and tracking* its use.
 Fluency with **agentic AI** is becoming a baseline expectation.
 I decided to treat agentic AI as a colleague working from an authoritative knowledge base (aka the VAULT).

 I built on Andrej Karpathy's [**LLM Wiki**](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f) pattern, adding:

 - **Course-specific guardrails** — scope constraints, citation discipline, and academic-honesty limits (walks through concepts, never writes graded solutions).
 - **A personalized growth loop** — the system reads across chat threads to detect recurring struggles, then *promotes* those concepts into a dedicated **growth** section that's forced into the AI's context on every response.
 The AI becomes an active study partner with cross-session memory of where I need the most work.
-- **Forced Citations** (see below)
+- **Forced citations** (see below)

 ---